Subject: CALPIRG : Help more California students afford college

 AB 1241, authored by Assemblymember Barbara Matthews, would improve the Cal Grant application process in three ways.
 Specifically, it would:

-1) Require CSAC to provide all high schools with forms
+1) Require CSAC to provide all high schools with forms that, once signed

 by students, allow the high schools to release the student’s GPA to CSAC.

 2) Require high schools to distribute the forms to all potentially eligible seniors.